 Have you made any representations in respect of these premises before?
-(Tick as appropriate) Yes No 1
+(Tick as appropriate) Sunt 2014 Yes No Date that you made representations

 I understand that the Licensing Authority is obliged to give notice of a hearing to all parties to the hearing and this must include a copy of this representation.
 All representations are treated as a public document.
 (You must tick this box) Yes I agree to attend any hearing before either the Licensing Sub- Committee or Magistrates Court to give evidence in support of my representation.
 Yes/No